 (Child proofing is clearly beyond the scope of this post, so whether or not your kiddo is able to play somewhere independently and safely is up to you and your family.)

 Honestly, we all have to step away now and again.
 Like, throughout the day, I have to go to the bathroom.
 Or get a drink of water.
 Or take a phone call.
-The baby gates come in handy, of course, but I also take Coop with me if it’s something quick like a trip to the bathroom or to grab a rag (I always need a rag… everything always spills…) That way, I know Violet is safe doing whatever she was occupied with while Coop is with me.
+The baby gates come in handy, of course, but I also take Coop with me if it’s something quick like a trip to the bathroom or to grab a rag.
+(I always need a rag… everything always spills…) That way, I know Violet is safe doing whatever she was occupied with while Coop is with me.

-If it’s not possible to leave Violet where she’s playing (like in the backyard) and I need to do something quick like change the baby’s diaper or grab snacks or whatever, she has to come with me.
+If it’s not possible to leave Violet where she’s playing (like in the backyard) and I need to do something quick like change the baby’s diaper or grab snacks or whatever, Violet has to come with me.
 She usually complains, but she’s pretty solid on the boundaries about safety, Cooper, supervision, etc.

-Reinforce positive interactions.
+Reinforce positive interactions

 I believe that kids should be involved in pet care where it’s age- and skill-appropriate.
 Violet doesn’t scoop out their food or count their medications, but she does carry their bowls to their assigned spots and sets them down.
 She doesn’t pick up poop in the backyard, but she runs around with me and tells me when she finds some to pick up.
-She doesn’t hold the leash when we walk Cooper, but she often carries a can of cheese to dole out whenever she wants.
+She doesn’t hold the leash when we walk Cooper, but she often carries a can of cheese to dole out treats to him whenever she wants.

 Violet’s also learning how to train Cooper.
 Every time we leave the house, she cues him to go to his bed, then gives him a cookie and says bye.
 She’s been working on recall training and some of the ASL training with me in the backyard.
 All supervised, all positive.